It’s time for a change and … you’re trembling with fear. Will you be able to translate your business success offline to online business success?

 Let’s look at how successful offline business owners make the leap and become successful online business owners.

-The offline business skills that will serve you well online
+The 3 offline business skills you’ll use online

-You are comfortable asking for what you (or your product) is worth.
+1. You’re comfortable asking for what you (or your product) is worth

 It’s pretty tough to be successful in business if you can’t get past the “asking for money in exchange for something of value” challenge.
 If you’ve had business success, you are comfortable with this basic skill that makes some people squirm.